What is Debit Note?

 How to adjust tax liability in case of a Debit Note

 q.
-Can anyone issue a debit note?
+Who can issue debit note?

 a.
 A debit note can only be issued by the registered buyer under GST.